emorchy/emorchy.github.io/_posts/projects/2023-08-05-weather-station.md

   ---snip---
 ```
 ## Transmit La Crosse
 Now that we have temperature and humidity stored in a variable, it is time to transmit the data to the La Crosse weather station.
 I emulated the La Crosse TX141TH-Bv2 sensor.

-According to [rtl_433](https://github.com/merbanan/rtl_433/blob/master/src/devices/lacrosse_tx141x.c#L33-L64), "The TX141TH-Bv2 sensor sends 12 of identical packets, one immediately following the other, in a single burst.
-These 12-packet bursts repeat every 50 seconds."
 From the description in [lacrosse_tx141x.c](https://github.com/merbanan/rtl_433/blob/master/src/devices/lacrosse_tx141x.c#L33-L47), we can gather a PWM profile for rc-switch:

 ```c++
 RCSwitch transmitter = RCSwitch();